 Child’s body found in garden search after man and woman charged with neglect

-Detectives investigating the death of a child in Birmingham have recovered what are believed to be human remains from a garden.
+A man and woman, both in their 40s, have been charged with neglect

-Earlier this month West Midlands Police received reports that a child had died at an address on Clarence Road, Handsworth in 2020.
+The body of a child has been found during the search of a garden in Birmingham.
+The discovery follows a tip-off to police that a child had died at an address in Handsworth in 2020.

-Officers subsequently began a search at the property but said the current occupants of the home were not subject to the investigation.
+Officers subsequently began a search at the property but stressed the current occupants of the home were not subject to the investigation.

-The body is believed to be that of a child.
-A post mortem will be carried out in due course to establish the cause of death.
+A post-mortem examination will be carried out to establish the cause of death, a West Midlands Police spokesperson said.

 A man, aged 40 and a woman aged 41, were arrested on 9 December on suspicion of causing or allowing the death of a child and a separate case of wilful neglect.